mozilla/legal-docs/en/mdn_plus_terms.md

 # MDN Plus Terms of Service

-Version 1.1, Effective May 24, 2023
+Version 1.2, Effective November 1, 2023
-{: datetime="2023-05-24" }
+{: datetime="2023-11-01" }

 MDN Plus is a subscription service providing premium functionality, including MDN offline, collections, themes, and updates. (the “Service”).
 Please read these Terms of Service carefully because they explain important information about your use of the Service.

 ## You Must Be Eligible to Use the Service

 You must be in a country where the Service is available.
 Currently, the Service is available in the United States, Canada, the United Kingdom, Germany, France, Italy, Spain, Belgium, Austria, Switzerland, the Netherlands, Ireland, Malaysia, New Zealand, and Singapore.
-A Firefox Account is required to use the Service.
+A Mozilla account is required to use the Service.

-To create a Firefox Account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Notice](https://www.mozilla.org/privacy/firefox/) for your Firefox Account.
+To create a Mozilla account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Privacy Notice](https://www.mozilla.org/privacy/mozilla-accounts/) for your Mozilla account.

 ## Your Privacy